A Bold Material Choice Centuries in the Making.

 Ark processes, warehouses and manages millions of square feet of Antique Heart Pine, the foremost grade of reclaimed Southern Yellow Pine.
 It is, quite literally, the wood that built the factories that sparked America’s Industrial Revolution.

 The choice of our reclaimed wood is more than an expression of aesthetics, a nod to history, or a commitment to sustainable practices.
 Even after hundreds of years, every board exudes vitality and inspires emotion.

-Can Old Wood Really Be Better than New?
+Can Old Wood Really Be Better Than New?

-STRENGTH, HARDNESS & STABILITY
+STRENGTH & STABILITY

 Our wood retains these subtle accents while ensuring that all environmental impurities and gross imperfections have been removed.
-So you are free to imagine it’s past, and re-imagine it’s future, for your next cladding application.
+So you are free to imagine it’s past, and re-imagine it’s future, for your next design.

 Designed from materials that would otherwise enter the waste stream, our products are the ultimate carbon sink.